waterchestnut/embed-pdf-viewer/examples/svelte-tailwind/README.md

 # Svelte Tailwind PDF Viewer Example

-This example shows how to build a fully‑featured PDF viewer with **EmbedPDF**, **Svelte 5** and **Tailwind CSS**.
+This example shows how to build a PDF viewer with **EmbedPDF**, **Svelte 5** and **Tailwind CSS**.
 It demonstrates how to combine EmbedPDF's plugin system with Tailwind CSS to create a polished reading experience that feels right at home in any Svelte + Tailwind CSS project.

 **Note:** This example is currently work in progress and provides a minimal implementation.